Spark Ignition Engine Operation

 However, times change ................the intervening decades of oil-related research and development have resulted in today's aircraft-grade mineral oils such as Aeroshell 120 being far superior lubricants to anything that was in use back then.
 Accordingly, you can use a modern high-viscosity mineral oil such as Aeroshell 100, Aeroshell 120 or Harley Davidson SAE 50 or 60 oil with complete confidence.
 Any of these oils will work as well as, or even better than, yesterday's SAE 70 lubricants.

 That said, reader Jim Conery wrote in to tell me that SAE 70 oil is still available as Lucas High Performance Motorcycle Oil.
+The Lucas website confirms this to be true.
 Jim gets it from R & R Motorcycle in Manchester, New Hampshire, USA but is certain that other motorcycle shops must carry it as well.
 It is expensive, but evidently does the job very capably indeed.